 That’s just the tip of the iceberg.
-As mentioned before, Google uses more than 255 factors in their algorithms to ensure that their users are happy with the results they get.
+As mentioned before, Google uses more than 255 factors in their algorithms to ensure that its users are happy with the results they get.

 Why care how search engine ranking algorithms work?

-In order to get traffic from search engines, your website needs to appear in the top positions in the first page of the results.
+In order to get traffic from search engines, your website needs to appear in the top positions on the first page of the results.